zhongdai/sphinx_scaffold/README.md

-# sphinx_scaffold
+# How to use Sphinx
-This is a Sphinx scaffolding
+This is a collection and playground of how to use Sphinx.

+* How to use Sphinx without Python?
+* Manual write .rST file
+* Is it possible to generate database dictionary to source file??